Bubu threw this request into the Suggestion Box:

 Gah.
 That’s a LOT to tackle in one post.
 Luckily, I’ve already written a post that should address the pairing question: This piece on layering necklines will help you figure out which cardigan will play nicely with which underlayer.
 Though I’ll try to dig into that question a bit more here, too.

 As for which shapes work on which bodies, I can’t really generalize.
 As always, it’s going to depend on a thousand highly personal factors including shoulder span, bust size, waist width and placement, torso length, arm length, personal figure flattery priorities, and (of course) taste.
 So what I’ll do is run through the basic shapes of cardigans that I own and wear, and explain why they work for me, which may illuminate some reasons why the same styles might or might not work for YOU.
-Then we can open up a conversation about which styles are fab for other body types and styles in the comments.
-Sound fair?
-Hope so, because that’s what we’re doing.
-Muah ha haaaaa!
-Ha.

 WHAT ARE THEY: Cropped cardigans have hemlines that fall at or above your natural waist (the smallest point on your torso).